astropy/astropy/docs/development/releasing.rst

       $ pip install -r pip-requirements-dev  # any that might be left over

 #.
 Before doing a release of Astropy, you may need to do a release of
-   `astropy-helpers`_.
-This is not always necessary if there are no significant changes in the helpers.
-See the section :ref:`helpers-release-info` for more on this.
+   astropy-helpers.
+This is not always necessary, as there are not always any significant changes in the helpers.
+See :ref:`helpers-release-info` for more on this.

 #.
 Make sure that the continuous integration services (e.g., Travis) are passing
    for the `astropy core repository`_ branch you're going to release.
 You may